Esri/i3s-spec/docs/1.6/IntegratedMesh_ReadMe.md

 ![Integrated Mesh Scene Layer](img/IM.PNG)

-## Integrated Mesh scene layer structure
+## Integrated Mesh Scene Layer structure
 The Integrated Mesh scene layer is structured into a tree of multiple JSON files.
 Beside storing information in the JSON format, some are also provided as binary buffer.
 You can create a scene layer package (*.slpk) or a I3S service.
 A Integrated Mesh scene layer contains the following:

 - [Layer description](3DScenelayer.cmn.md)